gitattributes/gitattributes/README.md

 `Common.gitattributes` contains general exclusions that may apply to any project.
 Consider including them if they are applicable to your project.

+## Usage

+For more information on gitattributes: [gitattributes(5)][g5] and for Github-specific grammar: [Linguist docs][gh]

 You can use [this](https://richienb.github.io/gitattributes-generator) or [this](https://gitattributes.com/) handy dandy generator to generate your gitattributes files on the fly based on files inside of this repository.

 ## CI step

 To check if all files have a corresponding rule in .gitattributes, this script can be used:

 ```sh
 missing_attributes=$(git ls-files | git check-attr -a --stdin | grep 'text: auto' || printf '\n')